 KOL & KOC collaboration

-Celebrities, KOLs (Key Opinion Leaders) and KOC (Key Opinion Consumers) produce the most popular content.
-Live streaming with these influencers as guest can bring better results.
+Celebrities, KOLs (Key Opinion Leaders: Read our KOLs Guide for China), and KOC (Key Opinion Consumers) produce the most popular content.
+Live streaming with these influencers as guests can bring better results.
 They increase brand awareness and, consequently, the sales of products and services, leveraging their social status and the trust that their follower base places in them.

 The Chinese digital consumer follows the opinion of these figures very much and puts a lot of trust in them.
-Consumer confidence is what every brand needs in order to see their sales grow in the Chinese market.
+Consumer confidence is what every brand needs in order to see its sales growth in the Chinese market.
 In a digital world like the Chinese one where users are constantly bombarded with often false or low-quality advertisements and offers, influencers are a key figure.